Centipede Facts: 11 Fascinating Insights

 Centipedes of all kinds are pretty creepy, and they are certainly not the most pleasant pests to have around.
-As creepy as they are, though, they’re in fact quite interesting!
-Since it’s the time of year that they start popping up around homes and businesses, we put together a list of 11 cool facts about centipedes.
+As nightmarish as they are, though, they are in fact quite interesting!
+Since it’s the time of year that they start popping up around homes and businesses, we put together a list of 11 fun facts about centipedes.
 Read on to find out how remarkable centipedes really are!

 1. Centipedes are diverse

 There are an estimated 8,000 species of centipedes, and they live all over the place- even in areas near the Arctic Circle!
 They range in size, with the smallest being 0.4 inches and the largest being 10 inches.
 Their colors vary too- dark brown, red, and white to name a few.
 Some species are one solid color while others are multicolored.
 With so many different species, it’s no wonder centipedes’ appearances are so diverse!

 The word “centipede” is Latin for “hundred legs,” but that name is actually quite misleading.
 Centipedes have one pair of legs per body segment, and they always have an odd number of body segments, which means they can never have exactly 100 legs.
 The number of legs that a centipede has varies by species.
 Some species have as few as 15 pairs, and others have as many as 177 pairs!

 Centipedes molt as they grow.
 They naturally develop more pairs of legs each time they molt, so the older they get the more pairs of legs they have.
 But what’s really crazy is that they can actually regrow legs that they lose to predators!
 When centipedes find themselves in the clutches of a predator, they can detach some of their legs to get away.
 Then, they simply regenerate their lost legs when they molt!
 They may have to molt a few times to fully regrow the legs, which is why some centipedes have a few legs that are shorter than the rest.

 4. Centipedes are not as waxy as they look